danmcwilliams12/ConstructionCompanyWebApplication/README.md

 ```
 ### User Suspension Schedule Managment

 Website users that become suspended may have schedules that they are currently on that need to end immediately and future schedules that must be deleted.
 This story required a popup to fire when an admin attempted to suspend a user confirming the suspension or unsuspension as well as warning that the user's schedules will be removed.
-First, I created the logic in the partial view's GET method to determine what popups would fire for each user.
+First, I sorted users in the partial view's GET method to determine what popups would fire for each user.

 ```
 public ActionResult _UserListPartial()